A new characterization of the holographic entropy cone: The majorization test

 In fact, we can reverse the logic to show that the converse holds: By the Karamata theorem, if there exists a set of positive numbers $b_i'$ such that \eqref{majorization2} is false, then, for any number $u_\XX'$, there exists a concave function $\wdef$ such that \eqref{fundamental} is false.
-Furthermore, for any given value $\tOmega'$ of $\tOmega$, there exists a light-cone configuration with central region $\XX$ such that $u_\XX(\tOmega')=u_\XX'$ and $b_i(\tOmega')=b_i'$, which can be found by starting with any light-cone configuration and multiplying the functions $u^*(\Omega)$, $b_i^*(\Omega)$ by appropriate numbers.
+Furthermore, for any given value $\tOmega'$ of $\tOmega$, there exists an LCC with central region $\XX$ such that $u_\XX(\tOmega')=u_\XX'$ and $b_i(\tOmega')=b_i'$, which can be found by starting with any LCC and multiplying the functions $u^*(\Omega)$, $b_i^*(\Omega)$ by appropriate numbers.
 For this configuration, $\QQ(\mathsf{S}_\psi)<0$.
 Therefore the inequality is safe against this type of counterexample if and only if it passes the majorization test for $\XX$.

-We say that $\QQ$ \emph{passes the majorization test} if it does so for every elementary region.
-By definition, the majorization test is invariant under $S_\N$ permutations of the parties, but not under $S_{\N+1}$ permutations involving the purifer.
+We say that $\QQ$ is \emph{LCC-safe} if it passes the majorization test for every elementary region.
+To recap, the procedure for determining LCC-safety is the following.
+For each elementary region: \begin{enumerate} \item null reduce $\QQ$ on that region; \item define the vectors $\vec x(\mb{b})$, $\vec y(\mb{b})$ by \eqref{xnyndef}, where the $B_i$ are the other elementary regions and the $X_n$, $Y_n$ are the terms on the LHS and RHS of the null-reduced inequality respectively; \item test whether \eqref{majorization2} holds for all positive numbers $b_i$. \end{enumerate} If this is true for all elementary regions, then $\QQ$ is LCC-safe.